CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 Stay at home

 • Join in with the Big Garden Birdwatch.
-Running 26–28 January, spend an hour watching the wildlife from your window and record what you see to help conservation efforts in the UK.
+Running 24–26 January, spend an hour watching the wildlife from your window and record what you see to help conservation efforts in the UK.
 You don’t need to have a big garden and you don’t need to know your blackbirds from your bald eagles: the RSPB will send you a free guide complete with photos of the birds you might see outside.

 • Create an at-home cinema.
 Pick your favourite movie, make the sofa extra-cosy with a duvet or blanket, grab some snacks (like this 5‑minute nachos recipe), and if you have kids then get them to make tickets for everyone.
-It’s up to you whether you want to also make the floor sticky and sit behind someone tall, to make it an authentic cinema experience.

 • Host a pot luck.
 If you’re feeling sociable but don’t want to spend a fortune feeding all your friends, a pot luck or bring-and-share can take the pressure off the host.
 Each person brings a dish.
 Why not invite a group of friends over and ask them each to bring their favourite pudding from when they were a child?

 • Time for a January clear out?
-OK, clearing out old unwanted items isn’t everyone’s idea of fun, but the feeling of satisfaction you get once you’ve decluttered and donated those old dvds to the charity shop makes the effort feel so worthwhile.
+OK, clearing out old unwanted items isn’t everyone’s idea of fun, but the feeling of satisfaction you get once you’ve decluttered and donated those old DVDs to the charity shop makes the effort feel so worthwhile.

 Celebrate